windnode/WindNODE_ABW/docs/land_eligibility.rst

 Wind energy makes the largest contribution to renewable power generation in the ABW region.
 In the end of 2017, 438 turbines with an installed capacity of 717 megawatts already covered around 45% of the regional electricity demand.
-The further expansion and repowering of existing plants plays an important role in the transformation of the energy system in the region :cite:`MULE2019`.
+The further expansion and repowering of existing plants plays an important role in the transformation of the energy system in the region according to the climate and energy concept of the state of Saxony-Anhalt :cite:`MULE2019`.

 Wind turbines are privileged according to §35 BauGB.
 However, it is necessary to consider important concerns such as nature and resident protection as well as the control of wind energy planning by designating so-called concentration